Skip to content

 High Availability deployment requirements

-• CPU: 20 cores recommended for single node configurations.
+• CPU: 20 cores recommended for entire cluster in multi-node configurations.

 • RAM: Minimum 24 GB